dzvilius/visual-money-tracker/ux/Project_Brief.md

 Build a data dashboard to visualise money transactions.

-_"The customer is a personal user and has recently experienced difficulties managing his finances.
-He is looking for a simple solution to track the finances."_
+_"The customer is a personal user and has recently experienced difficulties managing his money.
+He is looking for a simple solution to visualise and track his money flow."_

 **Requirements:**

-- Load CSV file with transactions
+- Import transactions from CSV file
 - Display a numeric data overview for 12 months
 - Display a line chart for 12 months and filter by type
-- Display a table and filter by a category
 - Display a pie chart for each transaction type
+- Display a list of transactions and sort by month

 **Assets provided:**

-- Transactions & Types
+- Transactions CSV file
-- Accounts & Categories

 **Notes:**

-He would like to be able to view the application on mobile devices.
+The user wants to view the application on mobile devices.